 S. Hollis Clayson Professor; Bergen Evans Professor in the Humanities

-S. Hollis Clayson (Ph.D.
-1984, UCLA; Professor) is a historian of modern art who specializes in 19th-century Europe, especially France, and transatlantic exchanges between France and the U.S. Her first book, Painted Love: Prostitution in French Art of the Impressionist Era, appeared in 1991 (reprinted by the Getty, 2003 Getty Virtual Library, 2014).
-A co-edited thematic study of painting in the Western tradition, Understanding Paintings: Themes in Art Explored and Explained, came out in 2000, and has been translated into 6 other languages.
-Paris in Despair: Art and Everyday Life Under Siege (1870-71) was published in 2002 (paperback 2005).
+S. Hollis Clayson is a historian of modern art who specializes in 19th-century Europe, especially France, and transatlantic exchanges between France and the U.S. Her first book, Painted Love: Prostitution in French Art of the Impressionist Era, appeared in 1991 (reprinted by the Getty, 2003 Getty Virtual Library, 2014).
+A co-edited thematic study of painting in the Western tradition, Understanding Paintings: Themes in Art Explored and Explained, came out in 2000, and has been translated into six other languages (Watson-Guptill Publications).
+Paris in Despair: Art and Everyday Life Under Siege (1870-71) was published in 2002 (University of Chicago Press, paperback 2005).
 In 2013, she curated the exhibition ELECTRIC PARIS at the Clark Art Institute in Williamstown, MA.
-An expanded version of the exhibition is at the Bruce Museum of Art in Greenwich, CT during the spring and summer of 2016.
+An expanded version of the exhibition was at the Bruce Museum of Art in Greenwich, CT during the spring and summer of 2016.
 Her related book, Electric Paris: The City of Light in the Era of Thomas Edison, will be published by the University of Chicago Press.

 Her research has been supported by the American Council of Learned Societies, The Kaplan Center for the Humanities, the Getty Research Institute, the Clark Art Institute, the INHA in Paris, The Huntington Library, and Columbia University Reid Hall in Paris.
 She won a WCAS Teaching Award (1987), was the first and only recipient of the College Art Association's Distinguished Teaching of Art History Award to a Junior Professor (1990), held a Charles Deering McCormick Professorship of Teaching Excellence (1993-96), was the Martin J. and Patricia Koldyke Outstanding Teaching Professor (2004-06), and received the Ver Steeg Award for Excellence in Graduate Student Advising (2016).